leonstel/leonstel.github.io/recursive_tree_part1.md

 way of writing vanilla javascript with fancy framework stuff.

 Here is the diagram that came to me on an adventurous bicycle ride at the mount everest without oxygen equipment (they say that oxygen deprivation causes great inspirational sparks).
-So I stepped of my bike and got my laptop out to draw it.
+So I got off my bicycle and got my laptop out to draw it.

 <img src="./assets/simple_tree_diagram.jpeg" width="650"/>